-If you have ever gone rock climbing or seen rock climbing equipment, you have most likely seen a carabiner.
+If you have ever gone rock climbing or seen rock-climbing equipment, you have most likely seen a carabiner.
 These great hooks have a spring-loaded gate on them.
-The idea is that you the hook will only go in one direction when capturing an object.
-The gate on the carabiner only opens in one direction; the robot navigates to the object and forces the carabineer hook onto or over the object, allowing the gate to open when hooking the object, but when the gate closes, it will not open in the opposite direction thus holding the object on the hook.
+The idea is that the hook will only go in one direction when capturing an object.
+The gate on the carabiner only opens in one direction; the robot navigates to the object and forces the carabiner's hook on to or over the object, allowing the gate to open when hooking the object.
+But when the gate closes, it will not open in the opposite direction, thus holding the object on the hook.

-Figure 8-7 shows a carabiner hook attachment over the loop object with the hook's latch in a closed position.
-In Figure 8-8, you can see the pressure from the attachment coming down on top of the loop caused the latch on the carabiner to open.
-Once the loop comes inside the carabineer, the latch closes around the loop and locks it in place, as shown in Figure 8-9.
+Figure 8-7 shows a carabiner-hook attachment over the loop object with the hook's latch in a closed position.
+Figure 8-8 illustrates the pressure from the attachment coming down on top of the loop caused the latch on the carabiner to open.
+Once the loop comes inside the carabiner, the latch closes around the loop and locks it in place, as shown in Figure 8-9.